-These are our most frequently asked questions from clients about Facebook as part of engagement strategy.
-We keep this updated regularly as new Facebook features become available.
+These are our most frequently asked questions from clients about Facebook marketing strategies.

 Facebook has huge reach across multiple generations - Baby Boomers, GenX, Millennials and, yes, even GenZ, make up the 253 million active users in North America.